gnosis/dx-docs/source/integration-ideas.md

     - Data analytics may include but are not limited to:
         - ETH to EUR/USD price feed
         - Highest volume auctions
-        - Fees part of the sellVolume
+        - Liquidity contributions as part of the sellVolume
         - Last available price overview
         - Countdown for next auction to start (approximation only)